jdesive/spring-boot_starter/README.md

 2. Run `docker run -p "8080:8080" spring-boot-starter` to start the app in docker.

 *If you are pushing to a docker repo you can use `sudo ./mvnw docker:push` to push*

+## API Documentation
+Goto `http://localhost:8080/swagger-ui.html` once you have started the application to view the swagger documentation.

 ## Maven Dependencies
 * [Jackson-core](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-core/2.9.1)
 * [Guava](https://mvnrepository.com/artifact/com.google.guava/guava/23.0)